 Choosing names for fictional people is important.
-I have put together this list of 10 things to consider when naming your characters.
+We have put together this list of 10 things to consider when naming characters in your books.

 They are your creation and you should put some serious thought into the process.
 Take time when you are doing this.
 Treat them as if they are real people and imagine that they will have to live with your choices forever.

 10 Things To Consider When Naming Characters